-Now that I’ve raised two teenagers of my own, I look back on those years and see my mother in a new light.
-She was in her early sixties when I was a teen, and had chronic neck and back pain.
-My father was retired but she was still a full time mom.
+As I got older it was obvious that the thrill of parenting yet another teenager was long gone.
+She had less patience when my friends came to visit or when I needed a ride, and our clashes became more frequent.
+But now that I’ve raised two teenagers of my own, I look back on those years and see my mother in a new light.
+When I was a teen, she was in her early sixties.
+60!
+That's older than I am today, and my children are grown and gone from the nest.
+She suffered from chronic neck and back pain but was still a full time housewife and mom.
+My father had retired and he was my partner in crime, but she was delegated to the role of warden.
 So maybe her patience had run thin.
 It’s a miracle it hadn’t run out.

-The mom I remember left us a long time ago, stolen away by dementia and old age.
-At 97, her physical self remains: immobile, incontinent, and plagued by the effects of years spent worshipping the sun.
-I visit her at her care facility, a well-worn place filled with people waiting for time to pass.
+The mom I remember left us a long time ago.
+The truth is she was stolen away by dementia and old age.
+At 97, her physical self remains: immobile and plagued by the effects of years spent worshipping the sun.
+It gets harder and harder to visit her at her care facility.
+It's a well-worn place filled with people just waiting for time to pass.
 She rests in her hospital bed or her wheelchair, usually lost in a fog.
-She sometimes seem to know who I am, but typically her gaze trails away blankly when I try to engage her in a tête-à-tête.
+Sometimes she seems to know who I am, although often she thinks I am her sister.
+Other times I can see her searching her memory for a name to put with my face.
+But the hardest days are when her gaze just trails away blankly.